Modern Foreign Languages

-- Mrs R Kennelly (French)
+- Mrs R Kennelly (Teacher of French)

-- Miss T Li (Mandarin Chinese)
+- Miss T Li (Teacher of Mandarin Chinese)

-We also regularly work with teacher training providers such as the UEA PGCE programme and Schools Direct
+We also regularly work with teacher training providers such as the UEA PGCE programme and Schools Direct.

-We recognise that pupils have very different experiences of studying modern foreign languages at primary school and so we assume very little prior knowledge of French or Spanish on joining the school in Year 7.
-However, we carry out a simple assessment in the first week of term which allows us to set more challenging targets for students who understand a significant amount of one or both languages.
+We recognise that pupils have very different experiences of studying modern foreign languages at primary school and so we assume little prior knowledge of French or Spanish on joining the school in Year 7.
+However, we carry out a simple assessment in the first week of term which allows us to set more challenging targets for pupils who understand a significant amount of one or both languages.

 French and Spanish are popular GCSE options.
-We follow the Edexcel course.
-There are normally two GCSE classes in each language per year group.
-Pupils have four hours of lessons per fortnight in Year 10 and five in Year 11.
-A number of students each year take both French and Spanish to GCSE level.
+There are normally two GCSE classes per year group in French and Spanish, and one GCSE class in Mandarin.
+Pupils have five lessons per fortnight in Year 10 and Year 11.
+Each year, a number of pupils take two languages to GCSE level.

 Accommodation and Resources